SharmilaSrinivasa/Paycom-virtual-program/README.md

 For Database:
 1. Download xampp and start MySQL and Apache services.
-2. Database named Planner created using phpmyadmin.
+2. Enable localhost over SSH.
+2. Create database using phpmyadmin in localhost.

 For Front end:
 1. Install NodeJS https://nodejs.org/en/
-2. Created folder inside the htdocs of xampp for the frontend code part.
+2. Create folder inside the htdocs of xampp for the frontend code part.
 3. Install React using -> npm install -g create-react-app
 4. Create project using -> create-react-app projectname
 5. In terminal, cd projectname then start the server using -> npm start